Knicks vs. Heat Predictions & Picks - Eastern Conference Semifinals Game 2

 Over (208)

+- New York and its opponents have gone over the total 53.7% of the time this season (44 out of 82).
+That's more often than Miami and its opponents have (40 out of 82).

-- As a moneyline favorite this year, the Knicks are 27-14, a better record than the Heat have put up (8-16) as moneyline underdogs.
+- The Knicks have a .659 winning percentage as a moneyline favorite (27-14) this season, better than the .333 winning percentage for the Heat as a moneyline underdog (8-16).

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!